S-furi/KPublicDeclaration/README.md

     fun invoke(connection: Connection)
 }
 ```

+---

 ## Doubts

 - Does annotations and KDoc need to be printed?
 - When it comes to one liners functions/methods/fields/properties, does their implementation need to be printed?
-- Should modifiers like internal, protected, sealed, etc. have to be displayed?
+- Should modifiers like internal, sealed, etc. have to be displayed?
+- Does default parameters values need to be printed?
+- When it comes to extension functions, does the receiver type (the extended object) need to be shown?
 - What about data classes? should they're constuctor be displayed or can they be treated as standard classes (i.e. as it is now)?